tdkehoe/iam/README.md

-# iam
+# IAM

-Michelle Tompkins Kaufman is the owner of this repo.
-You can assign pull requests to @mekaufman.
-If you think you should have full write access or admin access to the repo, please email or slack me.
+Michelle Tompkins Kaufman is the owner of this repository.
+Assign pull requests to @mekaufman.